 Committee Composition and Administrative Support

 The BPAC shall consist of five (5) and a maximum of nine (9) members appointed by the Town Council; members shall be residents of the Town.
 It is intended that the membership be diverse and provide broad based community representation and diverse points of view concerning transportation circulation issues.
 Committee members should have interest and expertise in biking, walking, public transit, and mobility.
-The Public Services and Police Departments will provide general administrative support for the committee.
+The Director of Administrative Services currently provides staff support for the BPAC.

 BPAC Committee Charge